 Use Spark’s analysis and proof tools to staticaly verify the absense of errors in the use of conversions.

-Create contract models and Sparks proof tols to verify the correct functional use of conversions.
+Create contract models and Sparks proof tools to verify the correct functional use of conversions.

 If Unchecked_Conversion is used, use other analysis methods to verify the correctness of the conversion(s).